gvwilson/sdxpy/src/template/index.md

 ## Managing Variables {: #template-values}

-As soon as we have variables we need a way to track their values.
+As soon as we have variables,
+we need a way to track their values.
-We also need to maintain multiple sets of variables so that (for example) variables used inside a loop don't conflict with ones used outside it.
+We also need to maintain multiple sets of variables so that (for example) variables used inside a loop don't conflict with ones used outside of it.
 As in [%x interp %],
 we will use a stack of [%i "environment" "environments" %], each of which is a dictionary.